DynamoDB vs Amazon Keyspaces - The Ultimate Comparison

 DynamoDB can handle requests at single-digit millisecond latency despite the request count.
 For example, it can handle 10 trillion requests per day while offering single-digit millisecond latency to all requests with no performance loss.

 Additionally, it uses a request router that redirects the request to a partition in which the data is stored (in the SSD array), ensuring that DynamoDB only scans a limited set of data (even if your dataset is one terabyte).
-Finally, it achieves a time complexity of 0(1), ensuring that DynamoDB consistently performs well as the dataset scales.
+Finally, it achieves a time complexity of O(1), ensuring that DynamoDB consistently performs well as the dataset scales.

 Amazon Keyspaces

 Amazon Keyspaces is a high-performing database that can offer single-digit millisecond latency to client requests, thus allowing developers to build low-latency and highly-scalable mission-critical Cassandra workloads.
+It is designed to be compatible with Apache Cassandra, making it easier for organizations to migrate their existing Cassandra workloads to AWS without significant changes to their application code.

 Availability & Durability